-The time must be reset after the battery was disconnected or the fuse was removed.
+The time must be reset if the 12-V battery was disconnected from the vehicle or the fuse was removed.

 7.11 Coolant temperature indicator

 Engine failure Overheating damages the engine.

 - If the coolant temperature warning is displayed, stop immediately and take care not to endanger yourself or other traffic participants in the process. - Allow the engine and cooling system to cool down. - Check and, if necessary, correct the coolant level on the cooling system while it is in a cooled state.